Elijah-d-Dev/alx-system_engineering-devops/0x01-shell_permissions/README.md

-adds permisions to the owner of the file
+adds oermissions to user,group and others